yiroup20/DeSmoke-LAP/README.md

 ## Sample Clips

-Result comparison on Clips can be assess in the <a href="https://github.com/yiroup20/DeSmoke-LAP/clips">'clips'</a> folder.
+Result comparisons on clips can be assess in the <a href="https://github.com/yiroup20/DeSmoke-LAP/tree/main/video%20clips">'video clips'</a> folder.

 <!--  <img src='clips/Comparisons/gif/output_2.gif' width=384> -->